chriskburns/azure-guidance-1/Retry-General.md

 # Overview

 All applications that communicate with remote services and resources must be sensitive to transient faults.
 This is especially the case for applications that run in the cloud, where the nature of the environment and connectivity over the Internet means these types of faults are likely to be encountered more often.
 Transient faults include the momentary loss of network connectivity to components and services, the temporary unavailability of a service, or timeouts that arise when a service is busy.
-These faults are often self-correcting, and if the action is repeated after a suitable delay it is likely succeed.
+These faults are often self-correcting, and if the action is repeated after a suitable delay it is likely to succeed.

 This document covers general guidance for transient fault handling.
 For information about handling transient faults when using Microsoft Azure services, see [Azure service-specific retry guidelines](https://github.com/mspnp/azure-guidance/blob/master/Retry-Service-Specific.md).

 # Why do transient faults occur in the cloud?

 Transient faults can occur in any environment, on any platform or operating system, and in any kind of application.
-In solutions that run on local, on-premises infrastructure, performance and availability of the application and its components is typically maintained through expensive and often under-used hardware redundancy, and components and resources are located close to each another.
+In solutions that run on local, on-premises infrastructure, performance and availability of the application and its components is typically maintained through expensive and often under-used hardware redundancy, and components and resources are located close to each other.
 While this makes a failure less likely, it can still result in transient faults - and even an outage through unforeseen events such as external power supply or network issues, or other disaster scenarios.

 Cloud hosting, including private cloud systems, can offer a higher overall availability by using shared resources, redundancy, automatic failover, and dynamic resource allocation across a huge number of commodity compute nodes.
 However, the nature of these environments can mean that transient faults are more likely to occur.
 There are several reasons for this: